facebook/react/docs/docs/reconciliation.md

 ### Keys

-In order to solve this seemingly intractable issue, an optional attribute has been introduced.
+In order to solve this issue, React supports an optional `key` attribute.
 You can provide for each child a key that is going to be used to do the matching.
 If you specify a key, React is now able to find insertion, deletion, substitution and moves in O(n) using a hash table.

 ```xml
 renderA: <div><span key="first">first</span></div>